 We purchase materials, components and equipment from third parties for use in our manufacturing operations, including metallic-based components, electronic components, chemicals, plastics and other petroleum-based products.
 Our profitability could be adversely impacted if we are unable to adjust our purchases to reflect changes in customer demand and market fluctuations, including those caused by seasonality or cyclicality.
 During a market upturn, suppliers may extend lead times, limit supplies or increase prices.
 If we cannot purchase sufficient products at competitive prices and quality and on a timely enough basis to meet increasing demand, we may not be able to satisfy market demand, product shipments may be delayed, our costs may increase or we may breach our contractual commitments and incur liabilities.
 Conversely, in order to secure supplies for the production of products, we sometimes enter into non-cancelable purchase commitments with vendors, which could impact our ability to adjust our inventory to reflect declining market demands.
 If demand for our products is less than we expect, we may experience additional excess and obsolete inventories and be forced to incur additional charges and our profitability may suffer.
+For example, we have recently experienced and may continue to experience inflationary increases in our manufacturing costs and operating expenses.
+Prolonged inflation may also reduce or delay orders for our products and for certain products we may be unable to satisfy demand, both of which could adversely impact our sales and results of operations.

 In addition, some of our businesses purchase certain materials, components and services from sole or limited source suppliers for reasons of quality assurance, regulatory requirements, cost effectiveness, availability or uniqueness of design.
-If these or other suppliers encounter financial, operating or other difficulties or if our relationship with them changes, we might not be able to quickly establish or qualify replacement sources of supply.
-The supply chains for our businesses could also be disrupted by supplier capacity constraints, bankruptcy or exiting of the business for other reasons, decreased availability of key raw materials or commodities and external events such as natural disasters, pandemic health issues, including COVID-19, war, terrorist actions, widespread protests and civil unrest, governmental actions and legislative or regulatory changes.
+If these or other suppliers encounter financial, operating or other difficulties or if our relationship with them changes, we may not be able to establish additional or replacement suppliers in a timely or cost-effective manner, including as a result of FDA and other regulations that require, among other things, validation of materials and components prior to their use in our products, which could further negatively impact our business and results of operations.
+The supply chains for our businesses could also be disrupted by supplier capacity constraints, bankruptcy or exiting of the business for other reasons, decreased availability of key raw materials or commodities and external events such as natural disasters, pandemic health issues, including COVID-19 and related lockdowns and restrictions, war, terrorist actions, cyber-attacks, widespread protests and civil unrest, governmental actions and legislative or regulatory changes.
 Any of these factors could result in production interruptions, delays, extended lead times and inefficiencies.
-For example, we are experiencing higher prices on certain petroleum-based supplies/chemicals and microchips due to current global supply chain issues.
+The supply chains for our businesses have also been impacted by the recent COVID-19 related lockdowns in China and the Russia-Ukraine conflict.
 Failure to obtain the needed supply of these products or to offset the increased costs could adversely impact our operating results.